Not all dog breeds are created equally, therefore, it is best to know the ins and outs of a certain breed when looking into purchasing it.

 What Price are Golden Mountain Dog Puppies?

-The Golden Mountain Dog is an attractive designer dog breed which can cost anywhere from $400-$1500 for a puppy.
+The Golden Mountain Dog is an attractive designer dog breed that can cost anywhere from $400-$1500 for a puppy.

 To attain the best quality and value for your money, you should be prepared to invest a sufficient amount of time and effort to find the puppy which is ideal for your budget.